dotslash/dotslash/README.md

 Use [recent2](https://github.com/dotslash/recent2) and thank me later.
 Its a lot better than ctrl-r for searching bash history.
-I have easy access to 2yrs worth of bash history thanks to recent2
+I have easy access to 2+ yrs of bash history thanks to recent2

 Misc recent things
 * https://github.com/dotslash/cloudsync: WIP 2 way file sync between gcs and local machine